andrisstuks/sendot/README.md

 This script is available as is without any liability, and user of this script should fully understand that this script is written by person with minimal knowledge in programming.

-It was not easy to get this going, as this was firsttime when I had a need to write somethin for serial communication, but for me this script works out pretty well, despite the fact taht I am not fully aware what is going on under the hood.
+It was not easy to get this going, as this was first time when I had a need to write something for serial communication, but for me this script works out pretty well, despite the fact that I am not fully aware what is going on under the hood.